WebThingsIO/rpi-image-builder/README.md

-# Build files needed to create a Raspberry Pi sdcard image
+# Build files needed to create a Raspberry Pi SD card image

 Raspberry Pi SDCard image build for the Web of Things gateway.